MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-10-03-kerry-minnear.markdown

 ## A Friendly Disclaimer

-The following interview content with Kerry Minnear of Gentle Giant is in a pretty different format than you might expect because of the nature of how Kerry and I met and conducted an informal interview over the weekend of October 3, 2015.
+The following interview content with [Kerry Minnear&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://en.wikipedia.org/wiki/Kerry_Minnear) of Gentle Giant is in a pretty different format than you might expect because of the nature of how Kerry and I met and conducted an informal interview over the weekend of October 3, 2015.
 It was not filmed, no audio was captured, and it was completely impromptu.
 This may seem less like an interview than any other interview you’ve ever read; however, I’ve never claimed to be a journalist, nor even a storyteller.
 I can assure you I will do my best here to describe the experience I had talking at great length with Kerry.

 This is a long-form article because it is such a personal story and I’m writing this as I’m coming off a bit of a high from the events that have taken place just hours ago.